abcdlsj/Blom/README.md

 # Blom

-Blom Is A Static Website Generator Wirte By Go(WIP).
+Blom Is A Static Website Generator Wirte By Go.